After tragedies, parents struggle with what to tell their children

-Gold and other parenting experts stress that the age of children and their temperament really determines what -- and how much -- to share.
+Ferrara, Gold, Saltz and other parenting experts offer a range of tips on how to reduce anxiety in children – and stress that the age of children and their temperament really determines what – and how much – to share.

 “A child will store the event in memory based on the narrative you assign the event,” Ferrara said.
 “For this age range, stick to basic facts and turn off the TV.”

 Saltz agrees, and said parents of young children should “stick to basic broad-stroke facts” and avoid any “nitty gritty details that are disturbing.”